toychicken/lrg.io/content/about/cv.md

 *   **Tesco**

-    I was working on a number of projects, in a consultative role, and as a developer.
-Their prototype team had already established a pattern of working with MeteorJS, but I introduced them to using React on the front-end, as a way to help them recruit and retain new prototype staff (as Meteor was not a common skillset) - plus it fitted with the company’s overall strategy of using React across the business.
+    Provided development support to a number of projects.

+    * Contributed to the Tesco DDL, which consolidated working methods through creation of a single design language and the development of customer-oriented design and service principles.
+    Overcame resistance and complexity to establish new design language in the many teams in the UK and India.
+Achieved by working with senior technical stakeholders to develop a tiered, reusable UI Component library.
+This enabled the reuse of design components leading to more consistently branded products and quicker time to market.

+    * Updated prototype working patterns, improving recruitment and retaining new prototype staff.

-    I built out the digital design platform tool, which enabled shared React components to be reused by all the different departments across Tesco, collaborating closely with stakeholders in technical and non-tech domains
+    * Built design platform tool, enabling shared React components to be reused by all departments, collaborating with stakeholders.

 *   **RBS / Natwest**

-    In 2015, I worked for RBS / Natwest building a new, in-branch account opening system, built using the bank’s custom component system, Zambezi, but then had to do a rebuild, using React / Redux, when the platform failed to meet some core performance requirements for the system.

-    We focussed very heavily on an agile TDD / BDD approach for developing the product, working closely with the product ownership team.
-Given the legacy of RBS (an incredibly slow-moving organisation) in the course of a year, I helped move them onto rapid (2 week) deployment cycles, and a very strong agile process.
-Prior to this, release cycles were in the order of 6 months.
+    Built a new in-branch account-opening system, using the bank’s custom component system.
+Addressed unsatisfactory time to market for new products and services, reducing from 3-4 months to 1-2 days.

 ### Director of Web Technology - Nice Agency
 _July 2013 – February 2015_

-As Director of Web Technology I was responsible for building out a web team, bringing web application capabilities to complement Nice's existing mobile tech skills.
-I was responsible for the delivery of all the UK based web projects, as well as being involved in hands-on delivery for a number of significant projects.
+Established the Web Technology department of this mobile focussed digital agency, including developing the web team, web application capabilities and delivery of all the UK-based web projects.

-In 2014, I lead the team that delivered the award-winning <a href="http://i100.co.uk" target="_blank">i100.co.uk</a> for the Independent.
-An entirely new viral news property, which has exceeded all expectations at launch, and has garnered fantastic praise from across the industry.
-We built it entirely from scratch, with Node.js, creating a bespoke, highly-optimised CMS for viral news writers; and a responsive mobile-optimised front-end.
+Led team to deliver the award-winning <a href="http://i100.co.uk" target="_blank">i100.co.uk</a> for The Independent.
+This was an innovative viral news provider and exceeded all targets at launch.
+Delivered the project in 14 weeks within tight budgetary constraints.

 ### Freelance Senior front-end developer & agile team lead
 _October 2012 – July 2013_